To promote civic interaction and cooperative efforts, the Fort Worth Library welcomes the use of its meeting rooms by the public.

 1.10 Reservations for meeting rooms will be made on a first-come, first-served basis.
 All applicants must adhere to the following:

-1.10a Applications may be submitted in person or by mail to the intended library no more than 90 days in advance of the reservation date.
-Applications are available at library locations with meeting rooms or online.
+1.10a Online reservation requests may be submitted no more than 90 days in advance of the reservation date.

-1.10b Applications must be completed and signed by an adult, 21 or older, representing the group requesting use of the meeting room.
+1.10b Online reservations must be completed and electronically signed by an adult, 18 or older, representing the group requesting use of the meeting room.

-1.10c A picture I.D. is required to verify the identity of the applicant.
+1.10c A picture I.D. is required to verify the identity of the renter on day of rental.

 1.10d All inquiries concerning a meeting room reservation will be referred to the person signing the application.